 At this year’s Architecture Night Sound Yard was announced as the winning project of the RSUA/JP Corry CityPlay Design Competition in partnership with the Titanic Foundation.
-This project was a collaboration between Matthew Kernan, Hannah Wilson and Eunan Deeney.
+This project was designed by Hannah Wilson in collaboration with Matthew Kernan and Eunan Deeney.
 The competition challenged Early Career Architects to generate ideas for the integration of play into the landscape of Belfast city centre, specifically along the Maritime Mile.

 The CityPlay Design Competition was open to any architect either living or born on the island of Ireland who has been actively in work as an architect for less than 15 years, consecutively or otherwise.
 The prize is to develop a concept with Titanic Foundation and to deliver the project.
 You can find out more about the competition’s purpose, eligibility, brief and submission requirements from the short CityPlay Design Competition Overview.